PKBeam/shawzin-song-converter/README.md

 ## Miscellaneous notes
 The metronome for recording ingame operates at 120 BPM (or 2 beats per second).
 The encoding system's limited precision for timing means that most tempos (e.g. 67 BPM) cannot be timed perfectly.
 (But they'll probably still sound good.)
-Any two or more notes can be specified to play at the same time.
-This is not very easy to do using ingame recording, but the converter makes it quite simple.